ROCm/clr/CONTRIBUTING.md

 - `opencl` - contains implementation of OpenCL on the AMD platform.

-- `rocclr` - contains common runtime used in HIP and OpenCL, which includes
+- `rocclr` - contains compute runtime used in HIP and OpenCL, which includes
    - `include`, header files,
    - `device`, implementation of GPU device related interfaces to the backend support,
    - `cimpiler`, implementation of interfaces with compiler,